adriangohjw/adriangohjw/_blogs/2024-05-09-fixing-oom-out-of-memory-when-generating-sitemap.md

 When we first started, generating sitemaps was quick and easy.
 After all, there weren’t many pages.

-However, over the years, with more data and pages on our site, the number of pages has grown to over 2 million.
+However, over the years, with more data and pages on our site, the number of pages has grown to <b>over 2 million</b>.
 This means we are loading a large number of records into memory all at once, which causes the OOM issue.

 ![](/assets/sitemap-number-of-pages.png)